 Use processor-specific modules in place of pre-processing wherever possible.

-6.52 Suppression of Language-defined Run-time Checking [MXB]
+6.52 Suppression of language-defined run-time checking [MXB]

-6.52.1 Applicability to Language
+6.52.1 Applicability to language

 The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.35 does not apply directly to Fortran since Fortran does not require the use of runtime checks to detect runtime errors.
 However, the Fortran standard has many requirements that cannot be statically checked and while many processors provide options for run-time checking, the standard does not require that any such checks be provided.

-6.52.2 Guidance to Language Users
+6.52.2 Guidance to language users

 Follow the guidance of ISO/IEC 24772-1:2019 clause 6.52.5.